 Other feature films that Shane has participated in include the award winning documentary Can’t Be Silent, for which he worked as director's and editor's assistant.
 He also collaborated with director Samer Halabi Cabezón on the independently produced documentary Strassensamurai.

-From 2014 to 2015 Shane taught documentary photography and filmmaking at the Salt Institute for Documentary Studies.
-In 2016 he was the studio manager to photographer Nan Goldin.
+From 2014 to 2015, Shane was instructor of photography at the Salt Institute for Documentary Studies.
+From 2015 to 2016, he was the studio manager to the artist Nan Goldin.

-His journalistic work has been featured in the New York Times, the Guardian, The Christian Science Monitor, Indian Country Today, Slate, NPR, and PRI’s The World.
-His commercial and documentary clients include Ecosia.org and the Associate for WIldlife Protection, among others.
+Shane’s journalistic work has been featured in The New York Times, the Guardian, the Christian Science Monitor, Indian Country Today, Slate, NPR, and PRI’s The World.